 It can be helpful to have pictures on hand of what you like—or don’t like—to show your dentist.
 Take screenshots of pictures you find online, whether they’re friends or even your favorite actor.
 Communication is key.
 Oftentimes, it comes down to visual examples of what you’re looking for as opposed to trying to describe it through a back-and-forth verbal communication.
 Pictures are priceless.
 Your dentist might even have a photo gallery on their website or in a notebook at their office.

 Once your dentist knows exactly what you want, they will work up a treatment plan that includes all of the steps, fees, and appointments involved.
 They’ll usually take that time to also review any payment plan options since dental insurance doesn’t cover veneer costs or fees.
 You’ll have all of the information you need to make an informed, confident decision about what comes next.
 Find a dentist that specializes in veneers.

 Chairside composite veneers are completed in one appointment.
 Your tooth is gently prepped or conditioned (numbing may not even be necessary) and then your dentist will use a shade guide to match the composite to your natural tooth.
+This is the last time you need to worry about teeth whitening!
 From there, they’ll shape the material over your tooth with a special tool, creating the contour and shape that you’re looking for.
-Most composite is cured with a bright light to permanently bond it to your tooth.
+Most composite veneers are cured with a bright light to permanently bond it to your tooth.
 And that’s it!

 To keep your dental veneers lasting as long as possible, you need to brush and floss them daily.
 Even though they can’t get cavities, the tooth behind them can still decay.
 You need to keep the edges of the restoration extremely clean to avoid any cavities from forming under the margins.